-Te Whakamānawa - cultural competencies
+Te Whakamānawa - developing cultural competencies in learning communities

-Improve your bicultural and culturally responsive practices
+Improve your culturally responsive practices

 By the end of this online programme, you will be able to:

 - evaluate your current culturally responsive practices and pedagogy

 - implement practical ways in which your learning community might better reflect the bicultural heritage of Aotearoa

 - empower ākonga Māori to achieve educational success ‘as Māori’

 - meaningfully engage and create partnerships with ākonga, whānau, iwi/hapū and the wider community

 - implement strategies into practice that will give mana to Te Tiriti o Waitangi